MuhammadEhsan02/MuhammadEhsan02/README.md

 ### 🧐 More About Me:

 - 🔭 &nbsp; I’m currently working as a **Freelancer**
-- 🌱 &nbsp; I’m currently learning Gen AI
+- 🌱 &nbsp; I’m currently learning Generative AI
-- 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/MuhammadEhsan02?tab=repositories)
+- 👨🏻‍💻 &nbsp; Most of my projects are available on [Kaggle](https://www.kaggle.com/muhammadehsan02/code)
 - 💬 &nbsp; Ask me about anything tech related, I am happy to help
 - 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/muhammad--ehsan/)